-The revenue from Property operations amounted to \$73 and operating costs were \$19 including \$13 in property taxes.
-On December 14, 2012 the REIT acquired its first property and the results from property operations are for the period from December 14 to December 31, 2012.
-NOI margin for the 18 day period ended December 31, 2012 was 74.0%.
+The revenue from property operations amounted to \$2,486 and operating costs were \$803 including \$421 in property taxes.
+On December 14, 2012 the REIT acquired its first property and a full three months of operations for this property is included above.
+The above includes results for the remaining properties from the date of acquisition to March 31, 2013.